Don’t Back Up Your Day! 4 Tips for Unclogging Toilets

 Clogged toilets are a fact of life.
 They’re a natural part of the bathroom cycle in just about any home or office today.
 While not exactly a “sexy” topic, a backed-up latrine can happen to any of us, so it’s best to have you prepared for when it just won’t flush.
 Here are four helpful tips to unclogging toilets.

 The plunger should always be the first tool you turn to when unclogging your toilet.
 Toilet plunging is one of the oldest methods of freeing toilet blockages, but it’s still the best initial approach to clogged drains.

-This should be the first tool you turn to for unclogging your toilet.
-It’s the oldest trick in the book, but it’s still a helpful one for clogged drains.
-Be sure to invest in a quality plunger at your home with a strong seal.
-The seal, once put into place, is what creates the strong suction.
-The suction is the motion that will dislodge whatever it is that’s preventing your toilet bowl from draining properly.
+Invest in a quality plunger with a strong seal for your home.
+The seal, once put into place, creates a strong suction.
+When suction is is in place, the plunging motion will dislodge whatever it is that’s preventing your toilet bowl from draining properly.

 This is an interesting trick that’s new to many people.
 These two natural cooking ingredients are more effective and safer for your toilet than using most chemical compounds sold in stores.

 Start by heating a pot of water until it just starts to boil, then take it off the burner to let it cool a bit.

 Next, pour one cup of baking soda into the clogged toilet, followed immediately by two cups of vinegar.

 Let it settle (a small amount of volcanic activity may occur), then add the hot water slowly to avoid overflowing the bowl.